Knowe of Onston

 Unlatch the gate keeping the local livestock and wildlife from setting up camp, and crawl down the tunnel entrance.

-The entry tunnel is probably about 1.5 meters high and not very wide.
+The entry tunnel is about 1.5 meters high and not very wide.

 The main chamber is nicely illuminated by some translucent panels in the replacement central roof built by the 20th Century investigators.